raspberrypilearning/star-collector/en/step_2.md

 --- task ---

-Right click on the '3D world' scene in the Hierarchy and 'Save Scene As' `Star collector`.
+Right click on the '3D world' scene in the Hierarchy window and 'Save Scene As' `Star collector`.

-This creates a new Scene file in the Project Window.
+This creates a new Scene file in the Project window.
 Scenes in a project can share Assets including Scripts.

 Your project now contains two scenes but you will only work on one scene at a time.